projectsveltos/sveltos/docs/features/techsupport.md

 ## Introduction to Tech Support Feature

-To simplify debugging, we need a single, user-friendly command that users can execute to gather all necessary diagnostic data from both management and managed Kubernetes clusters.
+To simplify debugging, we need a single, user-friendly command users can execute to gather all necessary diagnostic data from both management and managed Kubernetes clusters.

 The Techsupport Custom Resource Definition (CRD) within Sveltos provides this capability, allowing for the collection of technical support information (tech support) from Kubernetes clusters, either on a scheduled basis or as needed.